Recommendations

 Brandon Sanderson

 I'm generally not a huge fan of Sanderson.
-He has a laser focus on plot and worldbuilding which leaves his characters all sounding like they're on the spectrum.
+He has a laser focus on plot and worldbuilding which leaves his characters all sounding like large language models.
 And his writing is, uh, straightforward.
 But Elantris is the rare tightly constructed standalone fantasy novel in a sea of series.
 And it's still got all the unique Sandersonisms that make people love him, including a wild finale.
 It's the book I recommend to people trying to get into fantasy.

 Nonfiction